LouisMaddalena/Homebrew_Updater/README.md

 # Homebrew_Updater
 I wanted an application to keep all my mac apps updated.
 I didn’t want to pay $15, and I already used homebrew for most of my apps.
 So I wasted a few hours on this.
+Way more than $15 worth of time. but hey, here it is.

 The script will check to see which applications have been installed on your machine using homebrew